isomerpages/moe-bendemeersec/_student-development/CCA/Choir.md

 third_nav_title: CCA
 ---
 <h4><strong>Our Choir CCA</strong></h4>
-<p>Our goal is to nurture choir members into confident individuals who embrace
+<p>Our goal is to develop choir members into confident, adaptable, and resilient
-life with adaptability and resilience.
-We aim to help them build on their strengths, develop discernment in judgment, and communicate effectively as leaders of tomorrow.
-Through their journey, they will grow as self-directed learners and team players who take responsibility for their own growth, driven by a passion for music and singing, while cultivating curiosity and perseverance in their lifelong learning.</p>
-<p>Additionally, we seek to instill a strong sense of civic responsibility
+individuals who excel as self-directed learners and effective communicators.
-in our members, encouraging them to be engaged citizens.
-They will develop a sense of responsibility to their family, community, and nation, actively participating in public performances.
-Alongside this, we emphasize the importance of values and social-emotional competencies, fostering skills in self-awareness, social awareness, self-management, and responsible decision-making.</p>
+By fostering their strengths and passion for music, we aim to help them grow as responsible team players and lifelong learners.
+We also emphasize civic responsibility, encouraging engagement in public performances and a commitment to family, community, and nation.
+Additionally, we focus on building values and social-emotional skills, such as self-awareness, social awareness, self-management, and responsible decision-making.</p>
 <h4><strong>Our Signature Programmes and Activities</strong></h4>
 <ul>
 <li>